iggymacd/log4dart/README.md

 ========
 **Log4Dart** is a logger for Dart inspired by [Slf4J][slf4j].

-The logger and its appender are interface and thus supports multiple implementations.
-Currently it shipws with the following implementations:
+The logger and its appender are interfaces and thus supports multiple implementations.
+Currently the following implementation ships with Log4Dart

   * **ConsoleAppender** a appender that logs to the console
   * **LoggerImpl** a simple logger implementation with diagnostic support